AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 >[!TIP]
 >
 >For campaigns in hybrid portfolios for which you upload objectives to the ad network, the best practice is to use campaign-level goals that match the conversion goals in the portfolio's objective.
-However, if the campaign goals include [!DNL Google]-tracked conversions, then add them within the [!DNL Google Ads] editor because they won't be re-uploaded to the ad network with the objective.
+However, if the campaign goals include [!DNL Google]-tracked conversions, then add them within the [!DNL Google Ads] editor because they aren't re-uploaded to the ad network with the objective.
 In addition, within the [!DNL Google Ads] editor, remove the campaign's conversion actions as account default goals by marking them as secondary (not primary) goals.

 <!-- Check on this:
 >If the campaign is part of a hybrid portfolio, then use only conversion goals that are included in the portfolio's objective for the campaign.
 Including additional conversion goals may impact portfolio performance.